helium/HIP/0055-validator-challenges.md

 ### PoC Challenge Creation and the Consensus Group

 Today, each block on the blockchain includes metadata (BBA seen, timestamps, etc) and transactions.
-With this change, each member of the Consensus Group will generate a set of ephemeral key pairs.
-A hash of the public keys will be included in block proposals, whilst the private key will be saved to local state on the generating Validator.
+With this change, each Validator will generate a set of ephemeral key pairs and a hash of the public keys will be included in Validator heartbeat txns whilst the private key will be saved to local state on the generating Validator.
+During absorb of a heartbeat txn, if the proposed keys do not belong to a Consensus Group member they will be added to a local cache 'poc_key_proposals'.
 We propose a fixed `poc_challenge_rate` parameter to be added to the chain that defines the target number of Challenges per block.
-Each Consensus Group member will propose a certain number of keys in order to ensure that we will meet this target.
-Assuming there are a minimum of `2f+1` nodes participating in a block, we are able to reach `poc_challenge_rate` if each Validator in the Group generates enough Challenges to fulfill this formula:
+Each Consensus Group member will deterministically select a certain number of keys from the 'poc_key_proposals' cache in order to ensure that we will meet this target.
+Assuming there are a minimum of `2f+1` nodes participating in a block, we are able to reach `poc_challenge_rate` if each Validator in the Group can select enough Challenges to fulfill this formula:

 ![\frac{\text{PoC Challenge Rate}}{\frac{N-1}{3}* 2}][poc-challenge-rate]

 The set of agreed on public keys hashes will then be deterministically truncated (in case there are more than `2f+1` participating to `poc_challenge_rate` and form part of the block metadata.
+Selected keys will be removed from the 'poc_key_proposals' cache.
 The advantage of a fixed `poc_challenge_rate` is that regardless of Hotspot growth, this value can remain fixed unless changed through governance and can be adjusted based on the ability for Validators to serve the capacity needs of the network.
 This avoids the need for periodic changes to `poc_challenge_interval` as we do today in order to reduce load on the network.

-Upon handling a block, each Consensus Group member will inspect the public keys in the block, identify any of their own keys, and for each, initiate a new PoC.
+Upon handling a block, each Validator will inspect the public keys in the block, identify any of their own keys, and for each, initiate a new PoC.
 The public key hash will be used with the block hash to generate entropy to generate an H3 region for the Challenge.
 Entropy from a combination of the